How To Sell On Amazon Saudi Arabia – The Heart Of eCommerce In The Middle East

 The much-awaited dream for Saudi Arabian natives finally came true when Amazon.sa went live on Wednesday, June 17, 2020.
 The fully operational website is now up and running across the heart of the middle east.

 This much-anticipated moment certainly is the rise of a new era to Arabian and middle eastern e-commerce.
-The inclusion of Amazon in the Saudi Arabian region will not only serve as a boost to middle eastern e-commerce but will also help them to compete on a global scale.
+Also, the inclusion of Amazon in the Saudi Arabian region will not only serve as a boost to middle eastern e-commerce but will help them to compete on a global scale.

 Yes, I can understand what you are thinking.